 The course contents the folloing topics:Passenger ships familiarization training,passenger ships safety training for personnel providing direct service to passengers on board passenger ships in passenger spaces,Crowd Management Training, passenger ship passenger safety training, safety training in crisis management and human behavior, etc

-This course is developed for training officers to provide first aid to seafarers sailing on board of a ship and is designed and performed in accordance with the Requirements of the Regulation VI/4 para 1 and Section A-VI/4 para 1-3 of STCW'78 (as amended), IMO Model Course 1.14 and the Directive 2008/106/EС of the European parliament and the Council.
+This course is developed for training officers to provide first aid to seafarers sailing on board of a ship and is designed and performed in accordance with the Requirements of the Regulation VI/4 para 1 and Section A-VI/4 para 1-3 of STCW'78 (as amended), IMO Model Course 1.14, Directive 2008/106/EС and Directive 2012/35 EC of the European parliament and the Council, and the national standard for this training as well.

-The course is a mandatory for all seafarers who will be required to perform the duties of Ship Security Officer on board ship and includes the obligatory minimum requirements for training and certification in compliance with Rule VI/5 para 1 to 2 and Table A VI/5 para 1 to 4 of the Code to Convention STCW 78 as amended in 2010, as per Directive 2008/106/EC, IMO model course 3.19 - Ship Security Offi
+The course is a mandatory for all seafarers who will be required to perform the duties of Ship Security Officer on board ship and includes the obligatory minimum requirements for training and certification in compliance with Rule VI/5 para 1 and Table A VI/5 para 1 of the Code to Convention STCW 78 as amended in 2010, as per Directive 2008/106/EC, IMO model course 3.19 - Ship Security Officer and national mar

 The course provides the training for seafarers to launch and take charge of a fast rescue boat and comprises the mandatory minimum requirements for training and issuing a certificate in accordance with the Section A-VI/2 para.5-8,Table A-VI/2-2 of STCW 78,as amended, IMO Model course 1.24 and Directive 2008/106/EC of the European Parliament and of the Council.